NECPA Logo and Young Adults Sitting on Grass

 NECPA NEWS

-- UNL’s Methodology and Research Center (MERC) has developed fact sheets that focus on key findings of the 2022 NACHB survey to help ensure that the data collected is used to guide prevention programming statewide.
-Check out the most recent fact sheets here:
+• UNL’s Methodology and Research Center (MERC) is developing fact sheets that focus on key findings of the 2024 NACHB survey to help ensure that the data collected is used to guide prevention programming statewide.
+Check out the newest fact sheets:

 HIGHLIGHTS